-Reconsider your need to travel to Nigeria due to the high threat of kidnapping, the high threat of terrorist attack, the unpredictable security situation, the possibility of violent civil unrest and the high level of violent crime.
+Reconsider your need to travel to Nigeria due to high threats of terrorist attack and kidnapping, the volatile security situation, possible violent civil unrest and high levels of violent crime.
+See Safety and security.

-Do not to travel to the riverine areas (river or swamp areas on or close to the coast) of Akwa Ibom, Bayelsa, Cross River, Delta and Rivers states in south-eastern Nigeria because of the very high risk of kidnapping, robbery and other armed attacks especially against foreign oil facilities and personnel.
-If you are in these areas, you should leave immediately.
+Do not to travel to the riverine areas (river or swamp areas on or close to the coast) of Akwa Ibom, Bayelsa, Cross River, Delta and Rivers states in south-eastern Nigeria because of the very high risk of kidnapping, robbery and armed attacks, especially against foreign oil facilities and personnel.

 Safety and security.

 - Bombings have occurred across Nigeria, including in Abuja.
 Militant groups have threatened to carry out further attacks against government facilities and personnel, hotels, educational facilities (including international schools), places of worship, media offices, markets and mass transit facilities.
+See

 Entry and exit